Doubleneck/Jetta/documentation/instructions.md

 \
 \
 \
 When you finally get your own user, you reach main page where you have already references or not have any.
-You can go to add a new reference or logout.\
+You can go to add a new reference, create bibtex file or logout.\
 \
 ![](./pictures/Main_page.png)\
 \